|

 Windows choco install qtpass

-Profiles allow to group passwords.
-Each profile might use a different git repository and/or different gpg key.
-Each profile also can be associated with a pass store singing key to verify the detached .gpg-id signature.
+Profiles allow grouping passwords.
+Each profile might use a different Git repository and/or different gpg key.
+Each profile also can be associated with a GPG key to sign and verify the .gpg-id file for integrity.
 A typical use case is to separate personal and work passwords.

 Hint